Arc’teryx Thorium AR

 See the Women's Arc'teryx Thorium AR See the Men's Arc'teryx Thorium AR

 Arc’teryx’s Thorium AR (“all round”) Hoody slots below the performance-oriented Cerium LT as the brand’s do-everything down layer.
 Eager to test this claim, I wore the women’s Thorium regularly to and from work, out for coffee and dinner, while walking my dog, and as both an outer- and midlayer while backcountry skiing.
 In the end, I had few complaints—the Thorium works well for both everyday and performance use, offers solid warmth and weather protection, and features the superior build quality and clean styling we’ve come to expect from Arc’teryx.
-Below we break down the Thorium AR’s warmth, weather protection, weight and packability, fit and comfort, and more.
+Below we break down our experiences with the Thorium AR.
 To see how it stacks up against the competition, see our articles on the best down jackets and best women's down jackets.

 Admittedly, I was initially concerned that the 750-fill down of the Thorium wouldn’t come close to matching the premium warmth of my Cerium SV Hoody (850-fill), Firebee AR (850-fill), or Feathered Friends Eos (900-fill).
 However, I’ve worn the Thorium in freezing temperatures with only a thin baselayer underneath (I often opt for the Patagonia Capilene Air Hoody) and have remained comfortable with little exertion.
 It has even become my go-to puffy in the backcountry—I simply throw it on during breaks or when transitioning and immediately feel warm, even in strong gusts or wet, sleety rain.
 On one occasion, we were van camping between ski days in British Columbia’s Manning Park when temperatures dipped into the teens Fahrenheit.
 I was comfortable wearing the Thorium AR as my only outer layer as we finished our ski day and began enjoying happy hour, preparing and eating dinner, and sitting around the campfire.
 Since then, I’ve faced numerous sub-15-degree days in Whistler and have continued to enjoy the Thorium as my sole outer layer.